 SVAA User Requirements Specification for the SVA Aggregation Service

 Synopsis: The SVAA is responsible for the creation and maintenance of the SVA Aggregation Service (SVA AS).
-The SVA AS will receive Half-Hourly Metering System Metered Data from Half Hourly Data Aggregators (HHDAs) and MSID Pair Delivered Volume Notifications from Virtual Lead Parties (VLPs) for SVA Metering System Numbers associated with Secondary BM Units.
-The SVA AS will then use this data and the SVA Metering System Register Balancing Services Register (SVA BSR) reference data to calculateaggregated volumes for each Secondary BM Unit, in order to facilitate settlement of BM Acceptances and RR Activations.
+The SVA AS will receive Half-Hourly Metering System Metered Data from Half Hourly Data Aggregators (HHDAs) and MSID Pair Delivered Volume Notifications from Virtual Lead Parties (VLPs) for SVA Metering System Numbers associated with Secondary BM Units and from the NETSO for SVA Metering System Numbers associated with the provision of Applicable Balancing Services to the NETSO.
+The SVA AS will then use this data and the SVA Metering System Register Balancing Services Register (SVA BSR) reference data to calculate:

+aggregated volumes for each Secondary BM Unit, in order to facilitate settlement of BM Acceptances and RR Activations: and

+Supplier BM Unit Non BM ABSVD to adjust the imbalance positions for Supplier BM Units impacted by the provision of Applicable Balancing Services to the NETSO.

 Management Summary: